 - Gastric balloons are for temporary use only and are removed after six months.

-- Patients receive continuous support throughout their time with the balloon as well as after it is removed.
-The objective is to jump-start the patient’s weight loss as well as acclimate the patient to a healthier diet, exercise profile, and overall lifestyle so they can continue to lose weight and maintain their weight loss results into the future.
+- The balloon‘s objective is to jump–start the patient’s weight loss and acclimate them to a healthier diet, exercise profile, and overall lifestyle so they can continue to lose weight and maintain their weight loss results into the future.
 We continuously support patients during their time with the balloon and afterward as we remove it.

 What Is The Safest And Least Invasive Weight Loss Surgery?